Want your perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

-The lats - alongside the trapezius - are the most superficial muscle in the back, covering everything from the iliac crest up (excluding where the traps are).
+The lats are the largest and strongest muscle in the upper body.
+They’re also the most superficial muscle in the back, covering everything from the iliac crest up.

-Being the widest muscle in the body, the lats are spread thin and have multiple attachment points and functions.
+Being the widest muscle in the body, the lats are spread across the entirety of your back, and even protrude out when well-developed.
+This gives them the nick-name “wings”.

-All versions of lat pulldowns will hit the lats, but some might lean more towards one function over another.
+All versions of lat pulldowns will hit the lats, but some might lean more towards one function over another.¹

 Whether you want to switch things up to better develop your lats, lat pulldowns are really hitting well for you, or you simply don't have access to a lat pulldown machine, here are the best alternatives you can do...